teaching-rebes/data-structures/README.md

 # data-structures
-Simple Template to do some experiments regarding endianness and alignment of data structures.
+Simple template to do some experiments regarding endianness and alignment of data structures.